-On September 10, University of Southern California Professor Manuel Pastor will present on how Seattle can grow while preserving our city's diversity and economic opportunities.
-This is one of the most pressing topics facing cities today.
+On September 10, University of Southern California Professor Manuel Pastor will present on demographic shifts and why cities should promote both equity and growth.
+This is one of the most pressing topics facing Seattle today.
 The event will take place at City Hall in the Bertha Knight Landes room from 5:30 PM to 7:30 PM on Wednesday, September 10.
 You can learn more and register here.

 The City Council’s PLUS (Planning, Land Use and Sustainability) Committee voted on Resolution 31536 to identify potential Comprehensive Plan amendments for us to consider as part of the annual amendment cycle on August 13, 2014.
 To be notified of new PLUS meetings, sign up for the PLUS mailing list.

 We have compiled The Comprehensive Plan amendments City Council adopted in April 2014, into the Comprehensive Plan and are making update pages available on the Project Documents page.

 Along with our consultant team, we have begun work on an Environmental Impact Statement (EIS) for Seattle 2035, the major update of the Comprehensive Plan.
 This study gives leaders information to help them make final choices about Seattle's growth.
 Based on what we have heard, we are adding a number of topics to be discuss in the EIS.
 The draft EIS will be open for public comment and discussion later this year.

 On June 24 we held our Key Directions event where over 160 people came together to discuss possible changes to the Comprehensive Plan as part of our Seattle 2035 update.
 We documented hundreds of comments and suggestions and will be posting this information shortly.
 If you missed out on the event, you can still let us know your comments by emailing email@example.com or visiting 2035.seattle.gov and posting a comment there.